glennblock/extensions/attachment.md

 A client MAY send a request that contains attachments using the media type `multipart/form-data`.
 The request contains the data for the write template passed as form data via the `content-disposition header` as well as file uploads.

 ### Mulipart requests
-This extension compiles with [RFC2388] (http://tools.ietf.org/html/rfc2388) and [draft-multi-part-form-data] (https://tools.ietf.org/html/draft-ietf-appsawg-multipart-form-data-05) for sending requests.
+This extension compiles with [RFC 2388] (http://tools.ietf.org/html/rfc2388) and [draft-multi-part-form-data] (https://tools.ietf.org/html/draft-ietf-appsawg-multipart-form-data-05) for sending requests.
 You should refer to these documents for guidelines on the proper way to craft the request.

 Some key points to remember in the context of Collection+JSON:

 * For each data object in the write template there SHOULD be:
-  * A seperate part for the data object.
+  * A separate body part for the data object.
   * A `content-disposition` header of type `form-data` with a `name` parameter matching the template object name.
   * If the template data object has `"attachment":"true"` then the `content-disposition` header MAY contain a `filename` parameter.
   * If the template data object has `"attachment":"true"` then the body SHOULD contain the file contents.